The synthetic instrument: From sparse association to sparse causation: Framework, notation, and identifiability

 We start with a linear outcome model where the treatment effect is linear in \( X \).
 In Section \ref{sec:nonlinear_main}, we will consider a nonlinear treatment effect model, where the relationship between treatment \( X \) and outcome \( Y \) is represented by a potentially nonlinear function \( f(X; \beta) \).

-We consider both low- and high-dimensional settings where \( p \) may be smaller or larger than the sample size \( n \).
-Assume \( \dot{\beta} \) is the true value of \( \beta \) in model \eqref{eqn:model2}.
+We consider both low- and high-dimensional settings, where \( p \) may be smaller or larger than the sample size \( n \).
+Let \( \dot{\beta} \) denote the true value of \( \beta \) in model \eqref{eqn:model2}.
 Without loss of generality, we assume all the variables in \eqref{eqn:model1} and \eqref{eqn:model2} are centered, \( \text{Cov}(U) = I_q \), and \( \mathbb{E}(g(U)) = 0 \).

 We maintain the following conditions throughout the article. \begin{enumerate}[label={A\arabic*}] \item (Invertibility) Any \( q \times q \) submatrix of \( \text{Cov}^{-1}(X)\Lambda \) is invertible. \item \( \Lambda \) is identifiable up to a rotation. \end{enumerate} Condition \ref{A1} is a regularity condition commonly assumed in the literature \citep[e.g.,][Theorem 3]{miao2023identifying}.
 However, it may be relaxed in our setting.
-For example, if some treatment effects are not confounded after normalization, such that certain rows of \( \text{Cov}^{-1}(X)\Lambda \) are zero, then although Condition \ref{A1} is violated, the proposed method can still be used to identify and estimate the treatment effects.
-See Section \ref{sec:discussA1} of the supplementary material for more details.
+For example, if certain treatment effects are unconfounded after normalization, so that specific rows of \( \text{Cov}^{-1}(X)\Lambda \) are zero, then even though Condition \ref{A1} is violated, our proposed method can still be used to identify and estimate the treatment effects.
+See Sections \ref{sec:discussA1} and \ref{sec:weakivandidentification} of the supplementary material for further details on how the algorithm identifies treatment effects under relaxed versions of \ref{A1}.

 Condition \ref{A2} has been discussed extensively in the factor model literature.
-One classical result is Proposition \ref{prop:loading identifiability} below, which is a direct corollary of \citet[Theorem 5.1]{anderson1956statistical}.
+One classical result is Proposition \ref{prop:loading identifiability}, which is a direct corollary of \citet[Theorem 5.1]{anderson1956statistical}.

 \begin{proposition} Under models \eqref{eqn:model1}, \eqref{eqn:model2}, and Condition \ref{A1}, if \( p \geq 2q+1 \) and \( D = \text{Cov}(\epsilon_x) \) is a diagonal matrix, then \( \Lambda \) is identifiable up to a rotation. \end{proposition}